vadymshturkhal/multi-armed-bandit/README.md

 ## Description

 The Multi-Armed Bandit problem is a classic reinforcement learning scenario that models decision-making under uncertainty.
-In this project, we simulate a k-armed bandit machine, where each arm (action) has its own fixed but unknown probability of rewarding the player.
+In this project, I simulated a k-armed bandit machine, where each arm (action) has its own fixed but unknown probability of rewarding the player.
 The objective is to maximize the total reward over a series of arm pulls.

 ### Game